BIO

 THERAPEUTIC APPROACH

 I have specialized clinical training in British Object Relations, a school of Psychoanalysis that emphasizes the developmental impact of early parental attachments on the inner life of the mind.
-I also draw heavily upon contemporary (Jungian) Analytical Psychology, which emphasizes the archetypal and symbolic patterns of the human experience and the principle that we are fundamentally oriented towards wholeness.
+I also draw upon contemporary (Jungian) Analytical Psychology, which emphasizes the symbolic patterns of human experience and the principle that we are fundamentally oriented towards wholeness.

 “There is a consistent finding in the research of patients making considerable improvement, long after treatment has ended.” - British Psychoanalytic Council